material-components/material-components-android/docs/components/Menu.md

 ## Exposed dropdown menus

-Exposed dropdown menus display the currently selected menu item above the list of options.
+Exposed dropdown menus display the currently selected menu item above a list of options.
 Some variations can accept user-entered input.

 **Note:** The exposed dropdown menu is implemented through the `TextInputLayout`.
 For detailed information on